AguaClara/Textbook/Sedimentation/Sed_Design_Solution.rst

 The maximum velocity of the sed tank diffusers is 0.4429 meter / second The minimum width of the sed tank diffusers is 2.409 millimeter

-2:
-~~

-Diffusers are made by deforming PVC pipe.
-Softened PVC pipe is forced onto a mold that shapes it into the rectangular shape of the diffuser (see slides from the Sedimentation Lecture).
+**Diffusers are made by deforming PVC pipe.** Softened PVC pipe is forced onto a mold that shapes it into the rectangular shape of the diffuser (see slides from the Sedimentation Lecture).

  - What metal plate thickness should be used to make the mold for the diffusers?
 This value will be the minimum diffuser width.
 Metal plates are available in 1/16" increments of thickness.
 The minimum thickness of plate that is strong enough for a mold is 1/16“.